OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 with a value.
 For flags that doesn't have any value use `()` (See the above code example).

-In OMEdit open the Simulation Setup and set the Simulation Flags then in the bottom check `Save __OpenModelica_simulationFlags annotation inside model` and click on OK.
+In OMEdit open the Simulation Setup and set the Simulation Flags then in the bottom check `Save simulation flags inside model i.e., __OpenModelica_simulationFlags annotation` and click on OK.

 If you want to ignore this annotation then use `setCommandLineOptions("--ignoreSimulationFlagsAnnotation=true")`.
 In OMEdit *Tools > Options > Simulation* check `Ignore __OpenModelica_simulationFlags annotation`.